 \subsubsection{Attention Bias for the Non-Periodic Case}

 Time series data may contain instances where periodic information is absent, or the dataset itself lacks inherent periodicity.
-In such cases, prior methods such as CycleNet~\cite{xu2024cyclenet} often struggle to make accurate predictions and tend to degrade into simple linear predictors.
-Moreover, when time series lack inherent periodicity, frequency decomposition methods, such as Autoformer~\cite{wu2021autoformer} and FEDformer~\cite{zhou2022fedformer}, often produce highly inconsistent spectra across different windowed segments, undermining the stability and effectiveness of frequency-domain modeling.
+In such cases, prior methods such as CycleNet~\citep{xu2024cyclenet} often struggle to make accurate predictions and tend to degrade into simple linear predictors.
+Moreover, when time series lack inherent periodicity, frequency decomposition methods, such as Autoformer~\citep{wu2021autoformer} and FEDformer~\citep{zhou2022fedformer}, often produce highly inconsistent spectra across different windowed segments, undermining the stability and effectiveness of frequency-domain modeling.
 On the contrary, for the non-periodic case, we can define an effective linear bias dependent on the relative positional distance\footnote{For periodic data, such attention bias can still be beneficial.
 Therefore, we can also leave one "expert" or one attention group that does not rely on periodic information.}, i.e.,

-where $i,j \in [1,N]$, $m=[m_1, ..., m_n]$ is a head-specific slope fixed before training, with $m_k=2^{-\frac{8}{k}}$ and $k \in [1, n]$\footnote{There are two key differences compared to ALiBi.
-First, while ALiBi applies multi-head attention, our adaptation uses multi-query attention, which is more computationally efficient.
-Second, we scale the attention scores by $\sqrt{d_h}$ in Eq.~\eqref{eq:overall}, making the attention scores more influenced by the attention bias.}.
-One key benefit of the attention bias is that it encourages the model to focus more on local context while still maintaining access to long-range information.
+where $i,j \in [1,N]$, $m=[m_1, ..., m_n]$ is a head-specific slope fixed before training, with $m_k=2^{-\frac{8}{k}}$ and $k \in [1, n]$ One key benefit of the attention bias is that it encourages the model to focus more on local context while still maintaining access to long-range information.